luiz-schmitz/luiz-schmitz/README.md

 <h3 align="center"> About Me </h3>

 I'm an automotive engineer student at Universidade Federal de Santa Catarina (UFSC) with a passion for vehicle dynamics and simulation.
-I also have experience as a sim racer for the brazilian #268 Racing Team in private leagues of Assetto Corsa, Assetto Corsa Competizione, iRacing and Automobilista.
+I also have experience as a sim racer for the brazilian #268 Racing Team in private leagues of Assetto Corsa, Assetto Corsa Competizione, Automobilista and iRacing.